Atayal people: Structure and use

 Community pavilions are situated in open spaces and are typically larger than individual houses, designed to accommodate a large number of people.
 Featuring a rectangular layout, these pavilions often include a central fire pit for warmth and cooking during gatherings.
 The open design facilitates air circulation and encourages social interaction.
-Similar to residential houses, the pavilions are constructed using sustainable materials like bamboo and wood, reflecting the Tayal tribe's deep connection to their environment.
+Similar to residential houses, the pavilions are constructed using sustainable materials like bamboo and wood, reflecting a deep connection to their environment.